-The current Pedigree safety debate began with a viral post by a dog owner whose pet fell ill after consuming the product.
+The 2013 Pedigree safety debate began with a viral post by a dog owner whose pet fell ill after consuming the product.
 That post stated the following:

 “FOOD WARNING!
 This is HUGE – a post I saw that exposes a deadly threat if you use Pedigree dry food… and I sincerely hope you don’t.
 Please read & heed!!!

 IF THERE IS A CHEMIST WHO CAN HELP, I HAVE THIS BAG OF PEDIGREE DOG FOOD THAT KILLED MY DOGS, AND NEED TO KNOW WHAT POISON WAS IN THERE.
 OH YES, I AM ANGRY.
 PEDIGREE DRY DOG FOOD WOULD BE MY ANSWER..
 271 COMPLAINTS 2013 ONLINE..
 SYMPTOMS SIMILAR TO PARVO.
 VOMIT YELLOW BILE, LETHARGIC, THEN JUST BEFORE DEATH, BLOOD FROM ANAL.
 JUST LOST MY PRECIOUS DOGS… HAPPENED SO FAST, WITHIN 48 HOURS.
 TAINTED BAG OF PEDIGREE DRY SMALL BREED FORMULA IN MY CASE.
 EPIDEMIC.
 BUYER BEWARE.
 NO RECALL.
 IF THIS HAPPENED IN YOUR FAMILY, GET WORD OUT AS THERE IS NO RECALL.
 I AM HIRING AN ATTORNEY.”